samyBadjoudj/ml-reco-books-python/README.md

  ![gradient](https://github.com/samyBadjoudj/ml-reco-books-python/raw/master/images/gradient.png)

- So we end up with an equation with tha form
+ So we end up with an equation with that form

  ![eigen equation](https://github.com/samyBadjoudj/ml-reco-books-python/raw/master/images/eigen_equation.png)

  Resolving this equation is equivalent to find eigen vectors and eigen values.
 Just pick the highest ones.

- With few lines of code, Python package sklearn is doing all that for us :).
+ With few lines of code, Python package sklearn can do all that for us :).

  Samy Badjoudj